steadybit/docs-public/content/attacks/network.md

 > In case you want to target the traffic of a single container in the namespace you can for example use the port parameter to limit the blast radius.

 ## Delay Traffic
-Inject latency into all matching egress traffic.
+Inject latency into all matching traffic.

 This attack can be adjusted using the following parameters and the effects can be limited.